-- 1) Send memo to instructor covering: - a) What prompts your interest in taking this class, - b) What your background is, if any, in legislative or other governmental or political processes, and - c) What you hope to learn from the class. - 2) Read documents to be emailed by instructor. - 3) Browse through a variety of websites recommended by instructor via email. - 4) Begin considering what legislative issue might be the subject of your case study.
-(Information regarding case study assignment will be emailed to students prior to Weekend 1.) - 5) Begin selecting several news media to follow during the course.
+- 1) Send memo to instructor covering: - a) What prompts your interest in taking this class, - b) What your background is, if any, in legislative or other governmental or political processes, and - c) What you hope to learn from the class. - 2) Read documents to be emailed or otherwise recommended by instructor. - 3) Browse through a variety of websites recommended by instructor. - 4) Begin considering what legislative issue might be the subject of your case study. - 5) Begin selecting several news media to follow during the course.
 Instructor will email some suggestions.
-Should include a variety among print, online, TV, radio, etc. Provide brief oral report to class during Weekend 1.
+Should include a variety among print, online, TV, radio, etc.